joostkremers/writeroom-mode/README.md

 ### Writeroom-mode Disable Hook ###

 Hook run when `writeroom-mode` is disabled.
-This hook can be used to disable effects that are enabled in `writeroom-mode-hook` and that cannot be disabled in any other way.
+This hook can be used to disable effects that are enabled in `writeroom-mode-enable-hook` (see below).

+### Writeroom-mode Enable Hook ###

+Hook run when `writeroom-mode` is enabled.
+This hook is run just before `writeroom-mode-hook` is run.
+Unlike `writeroom-mode-hook`, it is not run when `writeroom-mode` is disabled.

+Note, however, that if you have a minor mode that you want activated and deactivated along with `writeroom-mode` (e.g., `variable-pitch-mode`), it is usually  more convenient to simply add it to the option `writeroom-local-effects` (see below).

 ### Mode Line ###